 Whatever we may think of our courses what really counts is what others think, below are a selection of comments taken directly from the Feedback Forms that we ask are filled in at the end of each course.

-A copy of the email sent by Sarah in our office to Paul one of our VHF instructors.
+A copy of the email sent by Hannah in our office to Paul one of our VHF instructors.
 “Mr & Mrs R have just been in the office to say thank you so much for their VHF course.
 They had to make a mayday call last week when their boat was potentially on fire and because of the training they were able to deal with it calmly.
 Very reassured having done the training and so glad they both did the VHF course so she could make the call whilst he dealt with the engine compartment.”

 “I have to admit to being rather surprised at the end of this course.
 I knew i needed to do it but thought it would be a bit dry and to be frank, boring.
-I’m glad I attended though as it was a really beneficial course and the manner in which Dom taught the course and the quality of the presentation was excellent.
+I’m glad I attended though as it was a really beneficial course and the manner in which Robin taught the course and the quality of the presentation was excellent.
 The real life stories and the obvious experience of the instructor made it a great course.”